lindseysim/web-common/README.md

 <a name="common-getElement" href="#common-getElement">#</a>
 *common*.**getElement**(*element*) ⇒ `Element`

-Given an input, returns an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) as best determined from what is provided.
+Given an input, returns an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) (or object derived from the Element prototype) as best determined from what is provided.
 If a single Element is provided, simply returns it.
 If an array is provided, returns the first item (or `undefined` if empty).
 If a NodeList or other iterable is provided, returns value of `next()` or `null` if done.
-If a jQuery object is provided, returns first result in [`element.get()`](https://api.jquery.com/get/), or `null` if no results.
+If a jQuery object is provided, returns the first result in [`get()`](https://api.jquery.com/get/), or `null` if no results.
 If string is provided, returns result of [`document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) using the string as the selector.
 If none of the above apply, returns `null`.

 | Param | Type | Description |a
 | :--- | :---: | :--- |